Pernifloss/ImageMap/README.md

 Please note that this library is still in development, and i will be glad to correct bugs and add new features!

-We made the choice to manipulate bitmap and paint for maximum flexibulity and customisation, but don't worry the library come with a helper that convert drawable to bitmap.
+We made the choice to manipulate bitmap and paint for maximum flexibility and customisation, but don't worry the library come with a helper that convert drawable to bitmap.